 Saccos in Kenya – What happens to a Sacco that applies and does not meet licensing requirements?

 Upon application for a license, SASRA shall advise each SACCO accordingly.

-Saccos in Kenya – How do I know whether my Sacco is licensed by SASRA?
+How do I know whether SASRA licenses my Sacco?

-The Sacco enables Kenyans living in the United States to access capital and fully participate in emerging markets in Kenya as Well as the opportunities in the East African Community.
+The Sacco enables Kenyans to live in the United States to access capital and fully participate in emerging markets in Kenya as well as the opportunities in the East African Community.

 The Sacco plans to launch a chapter in every state in the US to make sure every Kenyan living in the US has access to affordable credit.